MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-iogetdmaadapter.md

 <b>IoGetDmaAdapter</b> returns a pointer to a <a href="https://docs.microsoft.com/windows-hardware/drivers/ddi/content/wdm/ns-wdm-_dma_adapter">DMA_ADAPTER</a> structure, which contains pointers to functions that support system-defined DMA operations.
 If the structure cannot be allocated, the routine returns <b>NULL</b>.
+See version comment above in description of *DeviceDescription* parameter.